TheImagingSource/face-mask-detection/README.md

       ```
    *Note: You might get warnings; you can safely ignore it*

+- Alternatively, create your own data set.
+    - You can use [labelImg](https://github.com/tzutalin/labelImg) application for annotations
+    - Label your images in YOLO format
+    - Use yolo2kitti.c program to convert it to KITTI format.
+Adapt inputs in the code, compile it (gcc yolo2kitti.c -o yolo2kitti) and run it (./yolo2kitti) this command to convert your label files.

 - Perform training using [TLT training flow](https://github.com/NVIDIA-AI-IOT/face-mask-detection#nvidia-transfer-learning-toolkit-tlt-training-flow-)
     - Use ['face-mask-detection'](https://github.com/NVIDIA-AI-IOT/face-mask-detection/blob/master/face-mask-detection.ipynb) Jupyter Notebook provided with this repository.
     - Follow TLT training flow